cbitter78/ArduinoAcCurrentSensor/README.md

 ### Other Sensors

 YHDC makes other sensors that output Volts per Amps.
 If you are using a differnt sensor make sure to set `ACTectionRange` in yadc.h

+## Thanks

+Thanks to [Corey Singleton](https://github.com/CoreySingleton) for helping me navagate Digi-Key and finding the correct sensor.